-(This Section only applies to Alaska Wildlife Troopers and members within the Alaska Bureau of Alcohol and Drug enforcement).
+(This Section only applies to Alaska Wildlife Troopers and members within the Statewide Drug Enforcement Unit).

 The Employer reserves the right to designate posts and assignments as being on a "flexible schedule."
 The workweek for these posts and assignments shall be based on a total workweek of forty (40) hours rather than the normal daily schedule.
 Paid leave and non-floating holidays shall be considered as pay status.